seran-shan/seran-shan/README.md

 # 💫 About Me:
-🔭 I’m currently working at partner at Junior Consulting<br>🎓 Studying M.Sc.
+🔭 I’m currently working as Partner at Junior Consulting<br>🎓 Studying M.Sc.
 Computer Science at Norwegian University of Science and Technology.

 ## 🌐 Socials: